Click here to go to Concerts By City

 • "ALOUD" AT THE LOS ANGELES CENTRAL LIBRARY - Lecture series.
 Most programs begin at 7 p.m. in the Central Library's Mark Taper Auditorium.
 Wide variety of topics.
 Reservations required.
 Fall listings are now available.
 Information: (213) 228-7025, www.lfla.org or www.aloudla.org.

 • CALARTS "AESTHETICS AND POLITICS" LECTURE SERIES - The series lineup ranges from political debates to film screenings and performances, as well as conversations about art, architecture and philosophy.
-Info on Fall 2023 events TBA.
+Info on Winter 2025 events TBA.
 Information: http://criticalstudies.calarts.edu/programs/aesthetics-and-politics/lecture-series or www.youtube.com/c/AestheticsandPolitics.

 • "DISTINCTIVE VOICES AT THE BECKMAN CENTER" AT UC IRVINE - Insights on Science, Technology and Medicine lectures.
 Events usually run September through June.
 Lectures are at 7 p.m. in the Beckman Center on the UCI campus and open to the public.
 Programs are by reservation only and fill up quickly.
-Visit the website listed and join the e-mail list to receive notices for each session and invitations to register online.
-Seating is limited.
+Visit the website listed and join the e-mail list to receive notices for each session.
+In-person seating is limited but opportunities also exist to view the programs online.
 Information: (949) 721-2266 or www.voicesatbeckman.org.

 • ZOCALO PUBLIC SQUARE LECTURE SERIES - Series of public lectures in a variety of locations throughout the Los Angeles area and on a variety of topics.
 Reservations are required for most events.
 Information: www.zocalopublicsquare.org.